dotnet/AspNetCore.Docs/aspnetcore/grpc/retries.md

 A gRPC call becomes committed in two scenarios:

 * The client receives response headers.
 Response headers can be sent from the server by writing the first message to the response when streaming, or by calling the `ServerCallContext.WriteResponseHeadersAsync` method.
-* The client's outgoing message (or messages if streaming) has exceeded the client's maximum buffer size.
-The maximum buffer size is [configured on the channel](xref:grpc/configuration#configure-client-options).
+* The client's outgoing message (or messages if streaming) has exceeded the client's maximum buffer size. `MaxRetryBufferSize` and `MaxRetryBufferPerCallSize` are [configured on the channel](xref:grpc/configuration#configure-client-options).

 Committed calls won't retry, regardless of the status code or the previous number of attempts.